nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/Utils.md

 the ISO 639 code for the language "Spanish" and "ES" is the ISO 3166 code for the region "Spain", so both the directories cannot exist underneath "locale".
-The region therefore will be loaded from "und/ES" instead.<p>
+The region therefore will be loaded from "und/ES" instead.

 <h4>Variations</h4>

-With only language and region specified, the following sequence of paths will be generated:<p>
+With only language and region specified, the following sequence of paths will be generated:

 <pre>
 language